-- 13.1.15 In Broadland, the sector with the highest proportion of workers is associate professional and technical work, and the highest proportion of workers in Norwich and South Norfolk are in professional occupations (see Table 13.5).
-There is a higher proportion of the working population of the GNLP managers, directors and senior official in South Norfolk than Broadland, Norwich and the average for Great Britain. - 13.1.16 In 2020, a total of 13,360 business enterprises were operating within the GNLP area: 4,810 in Broadland; 4,685 in Norwich; and 5,825 in South Norfolk184.
+- 13.1.15 In Broadland, the sector with the highest proportion of workers is 'associate professional and technical', and the highest proportion of workers in Norwich and South Norfolk are in 'professional occupations' (see Table 13.5).
+There is a higher proportion of the working population who are 'managers, directors and senior officials' in South Norfolk than Broadland, Norwich and the average for Great Britain. - 13.1.16 In 2020, a total of 13,360 business enterprises were operating within the GNLP area: 4,810 in Broadland; 4,685 in Norwich; and 5,825 in South Norfolk184.